What does the Facebook ad layout look like and where do I begin?

 So you hire someone to write and design your Facebook ads or you do it yourself.
 If you are doing it yourself, you’ll need to know the basics before getting to the Facebook advertising strategy.

-There are three types of Facebook ad campaigns: awareness, consideration, and conversion.
+There are three types of Facebook ad campaigns (campaign objectives): awareness, consideration, and conversion.
 Your ad objective determines what type of ad campaign to do.

-🐝 creative: the visual to stop the reader from scrolling on their phone
+- Creative: The visual (image or video) to stop the reader from scrolling on their phone

-🐝 URL: gives the reader a place to look for more information
+- URL (website link): Gives the reader a landing page to look for more information

 Facebook ads are small, quick, and can be unnoticeable.